compose-run/blazebase-realworld/README.md

 This project uses prettier and eslint to enforce a consistent code syntax.

-## Folder structure

 - `src/components` Contains all the functional components.
 - `src/components/Pages` Contains the components used by the router as pages.
 - `src/state` Contains redux related code.
 - `src/services` Contains the code that interacts with external systems (ComposeJS).
 - `src/types` Contains type definitions alongside the code related to those types.
 - `src/config` Contains configuration files.

-# Getting started

-This project was forked from [ts-redux-react-realworld-example-app](https://github.com/angelguzmaning/ts-redux-react-realworld-example-app) by [@angelguzmaning](https://github.com/angelguzmaning), which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts